 The report is designed to help enterprises reduce migration risk while maximizing their SAP investment.
 And when enterprises are ready to move forward, Symmetry and Answerthink can provide support in building a business case, doing a health check on their existing SAP environment and build a roadmap to migrate to S/4HANA.

 With the S/4HANA adoption ‘tsunami’ set to overwhelm the industry in a few years, the time to assess, plan and migrate to S/4HANA is now.
-Both Symmetry and Answerthink have worked closely with enterprises to migrate their SAP environments to S/4HANA in the cloud and understand the concerns and questions outlined in the survey.
-As a result, the two companies have the expertise and tools for transforming what is essentially the foundation of an enterprise’s daily operations and bringing it to the cloud.
+We have worked closely with enterprises to migrate their SAP environments to S/4HANA in the cloud and understand the concerns and questions outlined in the survey.
+As a result, our expertise and tools for transforming what is essentially the foundation of an enterprise’s daily operations and bringing it to the cloud are available for you.

 Additional resources for the migration to S/4HANA include: